Securing the Spectrum: An Intensive Wireless Security Course for Red and Blue Teams

 Schedule and Support

-Current plans are to begin classes the week of August 7th, then the subsequent 12 weeks from there.
-Each class will be 1-2 hour long and take place twice weekly.
+Classes have begun as of September 28th, 2018, and the subsequent 12 weeks from there, each class will be 1-2 hour long and take place twice weekly.
 Followed by a LIVE session at the end of every week for queries and home-work.

 Students would also be able to post queries on the student’s forum that’ll be answered asap.
 I am not a super busy person, you can expect a prompt response on the forum.
 Except the sleeping hours.

-Though I am thinking of providing lab support for the students who cannot run multi VM setup on their machines.
-But that’d need more data from students that’ll enable me to plan the costs and pricing of the Lab based model of the course.
+Though I am thinking of providing lab support for the students who cannot run multi VM setup on their machines or can’t afford expensive hardware for home labs.
+But that’d need more data from students that’ll enable me to plan the costs and pricing of the lab-based model of the course.

 If required, I’d provide labs in the current plan only at no extra cost.
 Just that they’ll be time specific to keep the costs lower.

-You can book a seat here via PayPal.
-If you don’t use PayPal, you can email me on email@example.com with your preferred method.
+If you have trouble using payment options, email me on firstname.lastname@example.org with your preferred method.

 Who are you and why are you doing this?